The Gift

 The Post

 One Monday afternoon, Susan found a envelope in their mailbox.
-Opening it, she found a wedding card wishing her and Peter a happy marriage and two tickets for a West End Show the following weekend.
+Inside was a greeting card wishing her and Peter well in their new home, and two tickets for an America’s Got Talent show that weekend.

 However, no name had been written on the on the card or envelope.